 Daily meetings should be arranged to confirm performance of the work and inspection schedules, minutes of these meetings must be taken and circulated to all participants.
-Representatives of the contractor, shipyard and ship owner would normally be present at these meetings for major refurbishment applications.
+Representatives of the contractor, shipyard and ship owner would normally be present at these meetings.

-At major refurbishment, and if International Paint are present during On Board maintenance application, in the event of work continuing at any stage without the approval of International Paint, the Company cannot be held responsible for any subsequent failure of the tank coating system on the areas concerned.
+In the event of work continuing at any stage without the approval of International Paint, the Company cannot be held responsible for any subsequent failure of the tank coating system on the areas concerned.
 Those areas MUST be specifically excluded from the performance guarantee.
 Such an event is termed an EXCEPTION.
 All parties MUST be officially informed in writing using the standard Exception Report Form immediately following the occurrence.

 International Paint, and any other authorised personnel, may inspect any stage in the process.
-If additional inspections are considered necessary because of on site conditions or by agreement prior to commencement of the contract, then the contractor must obtain written approval for that stage from International Paint (if present) before continuing.
+If additional inspections are considered necessary because of on site conditions or by agreement prior to commencement of the contract, then the contractor must obtain written approval for that stage from International Paint before continuing.